Personal Injury Case Commonly Questions

 Nobody.
 Taking time off work to deal with legal issues is not considered an element of damages and is not a recoverable expense.
 You are only entitled to recover for lost time from work for medical appointments or because you were physically unable to do your job due to your injuries.

-The average auto accident trial takes about 3-5 court days once the trial begins.
+The average auto accident, personal injury, trial takes about 3-5 court days once the trial begins.
 The scarcity of available courtrooms can delay the start of trial and the court’s busy calendar may require interruptions once trial begins.

 The injured party has the burden of proof on nearly all issues at trial.
 In a Civil case the burden is to prove that something is more likely than not.
 This includes proving the nature and extent of your injuries, the amount of your lost wages and the reasonableness and necessity of your medical treatment.

-No. Evidence of insurance and settlement offers are not admissible at trial.
+No. Evidence of insurance and settlement offers are not admissible at the personal injury trial.